JelleZijlstra/typing-spec/spec/spec.rst

     represent(another) # Also OK

-Note that there is little difference between explicit and implicit subtypes, the main benefit of explicit subclassing is to get some protocol methods "for free".
+Note that there is little difference between explicit and implicit subtypes; the main benefit of explicit subclassing is to get some protocol methods "for free".
 In addition, type checkers can statically verify that the class actually implements the protocol correctly::